b-rad-c/medium-stack/README.md

     + 🟢 uploads should have a temp folder and be moved into long term storage folder after recieving CID
 + 🟢 add API endpoints for image files / releases
 + 🟡 UI models :: users, file uploads, artists, image files, image releases, still images
-    + 🟡 make a lorem ipsom generator for each ui model
+    + 🟢 make a lorem ipsom generator for each ui model
     + 🔴 for each ui model build components:
         + 🔴 list
         + 🔴 create (plus file upload)
         + 🔴 read
         + 🔴 delete

-+ 🔴 add mock user auth
++ 🟡 add user auth
+    + 🟢 web api
+    + 🔴 client
-    + 🔴 backend session model
+    + 🔴 make unittests

 + 🔴 add tests for seeder - these will also test that user login and item/creator ownership is working